Grow oregano in containers with a few easy steps

 - Seeds will germinate within a week or two.
 Thin to one seedling per seed-tray cell or a few seedlings per larger pot.

-TIP: Make sure you thin by clipping the seedlings off at the base of the stem.
+TIP: Make sure you thin by clipping the seedlings off at the base of the stem, especially if they’re close together.
 It’s tempting to yank them out, but don’t!
 Seedling roots are super delicate.
 Pulling one out could easily damage the roots of its little neighbors.
 You know, the ones you’re trying to save. 🙂

 Not sure where to buy seeds?
 Check out the herb selection at Botanical Interests, a leading organic seed source for over 25 years.